Conditional dominance in games with unawareness: Introductory Example

-So far, in this example, both solution concepts are almost trivial as the procedure conclude after one round of elimination.
-The point, beside demonstrating conditional dominance, is that in an analogous game with Colin's unawareness of action $M$ (rather than unavailability of action $M$), the solution concepts can become more interesting.
-Consider the dynamic game with unawareness of Figure~\ref{modBoS}.
+Consider now an analogous game in which Colin is unaware of action $M$ (rather than not having action $M$ available) depicted in Figure~\ref{modBoS}.
 There are two ``trees'', the upper tree $T$ and the lower ``tree'' $T'$.
 The upper tree looks equivalent to the tree in Figure~\ref{standard}.
-However, here action $t$ of Rowena is interpreted as raising Colin's awareness of action $M$.
+However, Rowena's action $t$ is interpreted as raising Colin's awareness of action $M$.
 This is indicated by the purple information after $t$, an information set that belongs to both players.
 If Rowena takes action $n$ instead, then Colin remains unaware of action $M$.
-This is indicated by his information set after $n$, which is not on $T$ but on the lower ``tree'' $T'$ (see the blue arrow).
+This is indicated by his information set after $n$, which is not on tree $T$ but on the lower ``tree'' $T'$ (see the blue arrow).
 The lower ``tree'' is just a simultaneous move game between Rowena and Colin with actions $B$ and $S$.
 There is no mentioning of $M$.
-Not even action $n$ of not telling Colin about $M$ is part of the description of the strategic situation in the lower tree $T'$, indicating that when a player considers the tree $T'$, (s)he is unaware of $M$.
-The green information after action $n$ belongs only to Rowena.
+Even action $n$ of not telling Colin about $M$ is not part of the description of the strategic situation in the lower tree $T'$, indicating that when a player considers the tree $T'$, (s)he is unaware of $M$ (and of $n$ and $t$).
+The green information set after action $n$ belongs only to Rowena.
 Colin's information set after $n$ is the purple information at $T'$.
 This purple information set is also the information set of both players in the lower ``partial'' game.
-The example illustrates two important features of dynamic games with unawareness (Heifetz, Meier, and Schipper, 2013).
-First, there is a ordered set of trees.
+The example in Figure~\ref{modBoS} illustrates two important features of dynamic games with unawareness (Heifetz, Meier, and Schipper, 2013).
+First, there is an ordered set of trees.
 In the example, $T$ is more expressive than $T'$.
 Second, an information set of a player after a history in one tree may consist of histories in a less expressive tree.
-Latter feature models unawareness of that player of some action in the tree that is not represented in the less expressive tree.
-In the example, Colin's information set after $n$ in $T$ consists of nodes of the less expressive tree $T'$.
+The latter feature models unawareness of that player of some action in the tree that is not represented in the less expressive tree.
+Colin's information set after $n$ in $T$ consists only of nodes of the less expressive tree $T'$.